What Is Mental Health Counseling?

-Employment of mental health counselors is expected to grow 20 percent through 2026.
-This is much higher than the 7 percent growth predicted for all professions combined.
-National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.
+Employment of mental health counselors is expected to grow 18.4% through 2032.
+This is much higher than the growth predicted for all professions combined.
+National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.